-Why Wordless Picture Books are Important
+7 Reasons Why Wordless Picture Books are so Powerful

-Building confidence is important to develop a child’s love of reading.
-Wordless picture books are wonderful for strengthening independence, particularly for young readers.
+Building confidence is essential to establish a child’s love of reading.
+Wordless picture books strengthen independence, particularly for young readers.
 A child feels confidence and pride in reading a book by themselves.

 - What is happening?

 - Tell me about the characters.
 What are their emotions?

 - What is the character thinking?
 How do you know?

 - What is the character’s goal/mission?
 How will they achieve their goal?

 - Why did the character make this choice?
 Could they have made a better choice?

 - What is the character going to do next?
 How will their actions affect the story?

 - What do you think the character is saying?
 Why?